 I have always loved doing this.
 I think this kind of thing brings self-awareness and it helps us to reach our highest in any situation we are in.
-However, as someone who is constantly examining my own life, I have also found that there is a right and wrong way to do it.
+However, as someone constantly examining my own life, I have also found that there is a right and wrong way to do it.

 In fact, you live afraid of your future and your own decisions.
-Therefore I call it the wrong way, however, we can learn from moments like these and it happens by learning to forgive ourselves.
+Therefore I call it the wrong way.
+We can, however, learn from moments like these and it happens by learning to forgive ourselves.

 You are not your mistakes.
 You are not defined by your mistakes.

-These can be the secret parts of ourselves that we don’t normally share with people, why?
+These can be the secret parts of ourselves that we don’t usually share with people, why?
 Because it normally causes us shame.
-But let me tell you, we all have areas in our lives where we could use the self-forgiveness.
-So extend grace to yourself, you are more worth than your mistakes!
+But let me tell you, we all have areas in our lives where we could use self-forgiveness.
+So extend grace to yourself, you are more worthy than your mistakes!

-On the other hand, the right way to examine ourselves inspire us and challenge us.
+On the other hand, the right way to examine ourselves inspires us and challenges us.
 It does not leave us with a weird feeling, in fact, it allows us to see what we did good and the areas where we still have to improve.

-Instead, think… What can you learn from your mistake?
-What area do you need to forgive to yourself?
+Instead, think… What can I learn from my mistake?
+What area do I need to forgive myself in?
 And let all the feelings that are stealing your inner peace go.

 You don’t have to be perfect, sometimes we are going to make mistakes, and that’s ok, what is not ok is to believe the wrong thing about us and let us be defined by what we do.
 I invite you to embrace your life, celebrate your successes and keep improving in what you have to improve (We all are in this process in life!)